-38 Banks, B.R. & Bryant, L.V.
-(2007) Four logged friend of foo?
-Dog walking kite surfers, windsurfers etc. (see Kirby et al. 2004 for a review).
+38 Lord, A., Waas, J.R. & Innes, J. (1997) Effects of human activity on the behaviour of northern New Zealand dotterel kite surfers, windsurfers etc. (see Kirby et al. 200440 for a review).
 Some types of disturbance are clearly likely to invoke different responses.
-In very general terms, both distance from the source of disturbance and the scale of the disturbance (noise level, group size) will both influence the response (Delaney et al. 1999; Beale & Monaghan 2005).
-On UK estuaries and coastal sites, a review of WeBS data showed that, among the volunteer WeBS surveyors, driving of motor vehicles and shooting were the two activities most perceived to cause disturbance (Robinson & Pollitt 2002).
+In very general terms, both distance from the source of disturbance and the scale of the disturbance (noise level, group size) will both influence the response (Delaney et al. 199941; Beale & Monaghan 200542).
+On UK estuaries and coastal sites, a review of WeBS data showed that, among the volunteer WeBS surveyors, driving of motor vehicles and shooting were the two activities most perceived to cause disturbance (Robinson & Pollitt 2002)43.